 In time, we want to introduce a more sophisticated modelling system used in other fisheries around the world that identifies the number of fish of a particular species that can be taken by a fishery without compromising future reproduction and replenishment of the stock.
 This requires detailed data on the lifespan, age at maturity, mating pattern and number of offspring produced for each species.
 We have these data for rockhind grouper and are working to collect the same information for other species.
-This method is more complicated and more accurate, but is essentially a better way of doing the same job of identifying any stocks that are in trouble and need intervention.
+This method is more complicated and more accurate, but is essentially just a better way of doing the same job of identifying any stocks that are in trouble and need intervention.
+There are potential problems with this approach and it is important that impacts on the whole ecosystem are considered in addition to the individual stock assessments, and that the changing nature of marine environments is reflected in regular reviews of the assessments.